Nagendra1997/onpremise-loadable-modules/chatbot/README.md

 This repository contains the source code for Chatbot Module.
 Chatbot module analyzes messages using various AI and machine learning tools like Tensorflow, Dialogflow, etc. and sends an automatic reply.

 To build chatbots, you can use any chatbot provider of your choice such as Dialogflow, IBM Watson,Rasa,etc and connect with them through REST endpoints.
 This Chatbot Module provides an example using **Dialogflow**

-You can download the source and compile it to obtain the module- a shared library file.
+- You can download the source and compile it to obtain the module- a shared library file.

+- The complete documentation for Mesibo Modules is available here

-Refer to the [Skeleton Module](https://github.com/Nagendra1997/mesibo-documentation/blob/master/skeleton.md) for a basic understanding of how Mesibo Modules work.
+- Refer to the [Skeleton Module](https://github.com/mesibo/onpremise-loadable-modules/tree/master/skeleton) for a basic understanding of how Mesibo Modules work.
 The complete documentation for Mesibo Modules is available [here](https://mesibo.com/documentation/loadable-modules/)

 ## Overview of the Chatbot Module